ChangLiuNJU/ChangLiuNJU.github.io/_posts/2014-06-06-Operating-System-Bootloader.md

 Then we turn off the hardware [interrupt][Interrupt], setting the segment register DS, ES, and SS to zero, openning the [A20 line][A20], setting the [GDT][GDT] and [control register CR0](http://en.wikipedia.org/wiki/Control_register).

+###1.3 A20 Line

+The A20 Address Line is the physical representation of the 21st bit (number 20, counting from 0) of any memory access.
+When the IBM-AT (Intel 286) was introduced, it was able to access up to sixteen megabytes of memory (instead of the 1 MByte of the 8086).
+But to remain compatible with the 8086, a quirk in the 8086 architecture (memory wraparound) had to be duplicated in the AT.
+To achieve this, the A20 line on the address bus was disabled by default.

+Acctually, there are 3 ways to open A20, and the morden computer use a fast way which read/write 0x92 port, but we use BIOS 0x15 instead.

-###1.3 GDT, Protected Mode, and A BIG JUMP
+###1.4 GDT, Protected Mode, and A BIG JUMP

 Befor [Protected Mode][Protected Mode] introduced by 80286, the 8086 computer run in [Real Mode][Real Mode], which giving exactly 1MiB of addressable memory.
 To access a memory unit, we caculate the physical address by "base << 4 + offset".
 So with the 16bit Segment Register, the physical address can reach 20bits, giving 1MiB addressing space.

+But actually, using two 16-bit register which's max value is 0xFFFF, the address could only reach (0xFFFF) << 4 + 0xFFFF = 0x10FFEF.
+That is why we need another bit - A20.

 When it comes to Protected Mode, the base:offset addressing mode has a little change.
 For extending the addressing space with downward compatible with the Intes-x86 family before 80286, the segment registers are used as index of [GDT][GDT], which defined the base, limit and properties of a segment.